-What it means Eczema may be triggered by certain foods in your baby’s diet, but it is also known to be an inherited condition.
-The good news is 80% of children who have eczema will outgrow it.
+What it means: Eczema, which typically appears during an infant's first year, may be triggered by certain foods in your baby’s diet, but it is also known to be an inherited condition.
+The good news is 80 percent of children who have eczema will outgrow it.
 The tricky part: it may make way for another type of allergy, Chad says.
 “We call this evolution from one allergy to another the ‘allergic march.’”

 What to do: A daily bath and then using a moisturizer protects the skin barrier.
 If the eczema persists or gets worse, make an appointment with your kid's doctor.